openware/opendax/README.md

  * 4 cores vCPU (6 cores recommended)
  * 300GB disk space (SSD recommended)

-A VM from any cloud provider like DigitalOcean, Vultr, Google Cloud, AWS as well as any dedicated server with Ubuntu, Debian or Centos would work
+A VM from any cloud provider like DigitalOcean, Vultr, GCP, AWS as well as any dedicated server with Ubuntu, Debian or Centos would work

 ### 3. Prepare the VM